-- 1. In the PCE web console, go to Workloads and VENs or Workloads (depending on the PCE release). - 2.
-Click the VENs tab. - 3.
-Click the name of a VEN to go to its details page. - 4.
-Click Generate Support Bundle.
-This process can take up to 10 minutes. - 5.
-To view the status of the report, click the Support Reports link, which opens the Support Reports page and displays the 50 most recent reports that you have generated. - 6.
-Click Download to download a report.
+- 1. In the PCE web console, go to Workloads and VENs, then VENs.
+The page displays your installed VENs. - 2.
+Click the Workloads tab. - 3.
+Click a workload and scroll to the bottom of its Summary page. - 4.
+Click Generate Report.
+This process can take up to 10 minutes. - To view the status of the report, click the Support Reports link, which opens the Support Reports page.
+Displays the 50 most recent reports that you have generated. - 6.
+Click the Download to download a report.